AntenehYalew/covid-tracker-africa-FrontEnd/README.md

 ## Covid 19 Africa Data

-A comprehensive and live update of Covid 19 data available through out the African continent.
+A comprehensive and live update of covid 19 data for the continent of Africa.

-Continent and country data collected from John Hopkins University API available for the public.
+Continent and country data collected from John Hopkins University Public API

 ## Getting Started